 Use the .codes TLD to create a memorable domain name for anything related to the word code; a destination for your business policies and codes of conduct for example, or a domain selling coupon codes.
 A great example is ray.codes, programmer Rainier Louis' contact page.

 Do you repair or sell computers?
 Are you a networking expert?
 Do you write about technology?
 Then .computer is perfect for you.
-Almost every career now involves computers in some way or another and this TLD is perfect for review sites, storefronts, manufacturing, and a lot more.
+Almost every career now involves computers in some way or another, and this TLD is perfect for review sites, storefronts, manufacturing, and a lot more.

-For example, Warren Ellis, a writer known for commenting on the relationship with technology and the future uses morning.computer as his blog domain.
+For example, Warren Ellis, a writer known for commenting on the relationship between technology and the future uses morning.computer as his blog domain.
 He posts to the site every morning, hence the domain name.

-The domain space is fast expanding, and .domains is here to meet interest in the new domains being released weekly.
+The domain space is fast expanding, and .domains is here to meet interest in the new domains released weekly.
 Anyone interested in the domain name space, or promoting their domains for resale like a domain registrar or hosting company should move quickly and snap up a .domains domain.

 A .domains extension immediately helps you stand out from the crowd and quickly identify your purpose.
 Take newly.domains for example; this site presents all newly registered domains.

-Given that it’s one of the biggest forms of professional communications these days, there are plenty of companies offering email marketing, email hosting, and other professional services.
+Given that it's one of the biggest forms of professional communication these days, there are plenty of companies offering email marketing, email hosting, and other professional services.
 Stand out with a domain dedicated to email communication. .email is one of the very few TLDs with truly global reach since the word email is recognized in any language.
 With a .email domain, you are telling all internet users what you are offering; email services, using a short and professional domain extension.